qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_dvorak_descramble.md

 =====================

 This file details the compile version `#define BASE_DVORAK_DESCRAMBLE__ALT_BASE` which has a special version of Dvorak so that you can type Dvorak on a computer *already* set to do Dvorak layout re-mapping.

 This can be useful on for example a laptop, for which the build-in keyboard should to be in Dvorak.
-An external keyboard which normally types Dvorak, will not yield Dvorak in this case, unless you reconfigure something on your computer.

-With the regular Dvorak and *this* Dvorak² keymap, you can type both normally in Dvorak, plus by activating its ‛descramble’ mode (see Chapter below) you can directly type on a computer already set to Dvorak.

 Dvorak² keymaps
 ---------------